BettyxMue/master-thesis-match-keys-datavant-attack/README.md

 │   ├── ESSnet/              # CIS and Census datasets
 │   ├── de/                  # German datasets
-│   └── us                   # US datasets (NVR and OVR) (zipped due to size) ├── dictionaries/            # Static dictionaries form web search │   ├── de/                  # Lists of first names, last names and addresses specific to Germany │   ├── us/                  # Lists of first names, last names and addresses specific to the US │   └── results/             # Results from the dictionary attack │   │   ├── ESSnet/          # Results using the CIS datasets with US-specific static dictionary │   │   ├── de/              # Results using the DA10 dataset with German-specififc static dictioanrey
+│   └── us                   # US datasets (NVR and OVR) (zipped due to size)

+│   └── results/             # Results from the dictionary attack
+│   │   ├── ESSnet/          # Results using the CIS datasets with US-specific static dictionary │   │   ├── de/              # Results using the DA10 dataset with German-specififc static dictioanrey